microsoftgraph/microsoft-graph-comms-samples/Samples/PublicSamples/RecordingBot/docs/tutorials/deploy/aks.md

 The default web browser has been opened at https://login.microsoftonline.com/99999999-9999-9999-9999-999999999999/oauth2/v2.0/authorize.
 Please continue the login in the web browser.
 If no web browser is available or if the web browser fails to open, use device code flow with `az login --use-device-code`.
 ```

-And a Browser window with the Microsoft Login Page should open.
+A browser window with the Microsoft login page should open, otherwise follow the advice of the output.

 ![Login Page](../../images/loginscreenshot.png)

-There we login with our Microsoft Entra Id administrator account and accept the scopes requested.
+In the browser, we need to log in with our Microsoft Entra Id administrator account and accept the requested scopes.

-After successful log in, we should see a output similar to:
+After successful log in, the output looks like this:

 ```json
 [